 The leftover skins from citrus fruits are aromatic and full of flavor.
 They can be dried out in the sun, in an oven, a dehydrator, or in a warm, dry spot in your kitchen or pantry.
-Then those dried skins , or used for making a lovely barbeque rub.
+Then those dried skins can be used for creating a variety of culinary delights including a lovely barbeque rub.

 Your citrus peels can be used in so many ways: added whole or powdered to baked foods and cakes, mixed into a stew or stuffing, but one of my favorite ways to use cirus peels is in a dry rub for grilling.
 It is so easy.
 Blend everything together, store in a jar on the shelf.
 Just remember, the quicker you use it, the more sophisticated the flavors, so keep your batches small.